 And, please consider another word – REALITY.
 Reality is “an actual fact, the quality or state of being real.”

 While the definitions of truth and reality are not identical, they are strikingly similar.
 When you believe in truth, it means you see what is actual, genuine, and factual.
 When you are living in reality, you see objectively and factually.
-Yes, lies are real, but the content of the lie leads to what is not true and factual.
+Yes, lies are real, but the content of the lie leads to what is not true.

 Truth is often difficult to accept, and reality is an acquired taste.
 It is best to pursue both despite any temporary unpleasantness they may create.